Lucas-Haubert/Research_Internship_2023/README.md

 ## Acknowledgements

-I would like to ackowledge Giulia di Nunno, who have been my professor as an Exchange student in the Univeristy of Oslo, then my academic reference during this research internship.
-I also thank Anton Yurchenko-Tytarenko, post-doc at this time, who helped me a lot to solve problems and implement solutions.
+I would like to ackowledge [Giulia Di Nunno](https://sites.google.com/view/giuliadinunno/home), who have been my professor as an Exchange student in the Univeristy of Oslo, then my academic reference during this research internship.
+I also thank [Anton Yurchenko-Tytarenko](https://www.linkedin.com/in/antonyurty/), post-doc at this time, who helped me a lot to solve problems and implement solutions.